Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

         - With 1st running and 2nd stopped: After running, Stopped 1st instance and Started 2nd instance
     3. Screenshot 8 through 17

-# ASSIGNMENT_8:🧠 Sentiment Analysis of User Reviews using AWS Lambda & Amazon Comprehend
+## Assignment 8 - Sentiment Analysis of User Reviews using AWS Lambda and Amazon Comprehend

 ## 📌 Objective